bedbad/7-min-portfolio-site/README.md

-## Idea: python main.py and json files as database - all you need for websites until it gets a thousand users
+## Idea: python main.py and json files as database - all you need for websites until it gets a thousand users..

-#HowTo develop something as this in few minutes
+# HowTo develop something as this in few minutes
   The development speed with LLMs drastically depends on
   1) the choices of limitations explicitly specified, by far
   2) choice of models